Department of Occupational Therapy

 Occupational therapists evaluate children with developmental disabilities and work with their families to create daily routines and activities that help them grow socially, cognitively, and physically.
 They also help individuals with movement limitations learn to carry out important daily tasks at home, on the job, and in the community; work with groups of clients experiencing psychiatric disability to help them identify effective strategies for managing daily activities in the community; and suggest changes in the layout, routines, and equipment of home, school, or workplace to support full participation for persons with disabilities.

-The programs in occupational therapy enjoy excellent teaching, laboratory, and research space at BU Sargent College.
+Boston University’s graduate Occupational Therapy program—ranked #1 in the nation by U.S. News & World Report in their most recent (2016) graduate health rankings—prepares students for entry into the profession.
+The online post-professional doctoral (PP-OTD) program prepares certified occupational therapists for leadership in practice and teaching.
+The programs in occupational therapy enjoy excellent teaching and research space at BU Sargent College.
 The majority of instruction takes place in small discussion and lab sessions, with an emphasis on collaborative learning and reflective analysis of theory and practice.